- What is Sonification

 Students can build generic sonification skills through gamified learning on Sonoplanet.
 These skills can then be transferred to the use of other sonification tools.
 This approach is similar to Sonokids’ successful series of ‘Ballyland Code’ apps, which introduce basic, general coding concepts and computational thinking skills that prepare students for the use of any future programming language.

-With more than 20 years of experience, Sonokids knows that the earlier students start to (playfully) work with technology and explore its concepts, the more beneficial this will be for their future use of this technology.
+With almost 25 years of experience, Sonokids knows that the earlier students start to (playfully) work with technology and explore its concepts, the more beneficial this will be for their future use of this technology.
 Sonokids created the Ballyland CosmoBally on Sonoplanet app as a tool for early learning of essential sonification concepts and skills, coined ‘emergent sonification literacy’.
 Early learning of sonification concepts and basic skills can significantly contribute to students’ future interest in and access to STEM.

 Other educational sonification and multisensory STEM projects

 Audio Universe: Tour of the Solar System is a planetarium show, but unlike traditional shows the soundtrack takes the lead role.
+The show can also be viewed on a computer, via YouTube.
 All of the objects in space are represented with rich sounds as well as with incredible visuals.
 The audience can listen to the stars appear and hear the planets orbit around their heads.
 Audio Universe: Tour of the Solar System is an immersive experience that can be enjoyed irrespective of level of vision.
+An educational workshop is available from Audio Universe: https://www.audiouniverse.org/education-and-outreach/educational-workshops

 NASA’s Universe of Sound – Listen to Space.
 Listen to sonifications of parts of our Milky Way galaxy and of the greater Universe beyond it, through data captured by NASA's Chandra X-ray Observatory, Hubble Space Telescope, and Spitzer Space Telescope.